zsgalusz/yoshi/docs/guides/html-plugin.md

 #### Better Static asset caching

-Static assets will no longer depend on artifact version.
-They will have a new hash, as part of the file's name, which will be based on the asset's content.
+The problem.

+Today, each GA creates a new url (using artifact version as part of the url) for all static assets, no matter which of them was changed.
+This means that the user will download all static assets again and again, even if only a minor change was done in one of the assets.

+The solution

+Using [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin), we can create static file names based on their content.
+In this way, static assets names will no longer depend on artifact version.
 This means that if in a specific GA a static file was not changed, it will remain with the same name, and will still be cached for the user.

 For example:

 `https://static.parastorage.com/services/wix-api-explorer/1.60.0/app.bundle.min.js`